danielharrell/open-eyes-lect-2017-18/Open.md

 sphere?
 Then it seems the whole world *would* be outside us, since we were inside it.
-But again, this could not be true in a spatial sense, where parts of space are always outside one another.
-The outside of space, it seems, has no need, or room as it were, for an inside.
+But again, this could not be true in a spatial sense, where parts of space are always outside one another. <!-- Note, perhaps introduce notion of "alongside" here.--> The outside of space, it seems, has no need, or room as it were, for an inside.
 And we might think of space as *the outside as such*.
 Still, *our sense* of the outside as such suggests we are, somehow, inside it.
 For even though parts of space are always outside one another, every part is *in* space for us, just as we occupy a part not merely *at* that place, but *in* it, and move from part to part not merely *across* space, but *through* it.
 We use prepositions for our place in space, then, that suggest we inhabit all of it while occupying only some of it.

-A deeper sign of our inhabitance is our openness.
+A deeper sign of our inhabitance, however, is our openness.
 For any part of space we might reach in motion, we can reach first in perception, as if we could occupy two parts of space at once, so long as we used our eyes rather than our